Photo credit Mark Morgan

 Audio by John G. Cramer.
 Cosmoknowledge, June 7, 2019

-Courtesy of NASA WMAP Science Team
+Image by NASA WMAP Science Team

-Courtesy of NASA WMAP Science Team
+NASA WMAP

 And There Was Light: Internal 3D view of the gas density evolution in Thesan-1

-The Finale settles into a stylized recitative.
-Three lower strings solo before coming together to feature a soaring treble voice.
-Flowing triplets turn into a Classical Indian Dadra Tal (even six beat) rhythm in the bass line while upper strings bow their bouts simulating Cosmic Microwave Background (CMB) radiation.
-Upper strings join in ॐ via pizzicati glissandi.
-There is a return to the Prelude opening, then a slingshot into the awe-inspiring starling murmurations photographed and reported by Søren Solkær in the New York Times Travel column ‘The World Through a Lens’ from April 4, 2022.
+The Finale settles into a stylized recitative where three lower strings solo before coming together to feature a soaring treble voice.
+Flowing triplets turn into a Classical Indian Dadra Tal (even six beat) rhythm in the bass line while upper strings bow the sides of their instruments simulating Cosmic Microwave Background (CMB) radiation.
+Upper strings join via pizzicati glissandi.
+There is a return to the Prelude opening, then a slingshot into ecstatic starling murmurations.
+Lower strings continue unrelentingly while violin lines chase one another, instantaneously turning and merging.
+They eventually land, and the sky calms through long D overtone glissando.
+A retreating tremolo reveals a melody first played by the viola, then shared throughout the ensemble to joyful conclusion.

 — Nokuthula Endo Ngwenyama